GavinCoded/GavinCoded/README.md

 ## Hey 👋
 I'm Gavin / GavinStrikes
 a cybersecurity researcher from Atlanta Georgia
-If you wish to contact me, you can do so with this email: contact@gavinstrikes.cloud.
+If you wish to contact me, you can do so via discord: gavinstrikes My email is temporarily down due to cloudflare being retarded